Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.12.0 - 7 Nov 2023

-Platform Management 13.12.0 is a minor release which includes two new features, one improvement, and two fixed issues.
+Platform Management 13.12.0 is a minor release which includes two new features, two improvements, and two fixed issues.

 __New features__